-With the Secondary Extension Appearances feature, you can program various buttons on your endpoint (and on the Mini-DSS) to indicate the call activity at a different extension (primary extension).
+With the Secondary Extension Appearances feature, you can program various buttons on your endpoint to indicate the call activity at a different extension (primary extension).
 In addition to being able to see when a call is ringing, answered, or on hold, you can use your secondary extension button to answer a call that is ringing at the primary extension.
 Your endpoint may also be programmed to ring automatically when a given number of calls are waiting at the primary extension (ask your system administrator).